The Perfect Prescription

 The Perfect Prescription is the second studio album by British neo-psychedelic band Spacemen 3, released in 1987.
 It is a concept album, "a vision of a drug trip from inception to its blasted conclusion, highs and lows fully intact."

-Pitchfork Media listed it at #50 in their list of the greatest albums of the 80s.
+Pitchfork Media listed it at #50 in their list of the greatest albums of the 1980s.

+The album was promoted with two singles, with the second single, "Take Me to the Other Side", releasing in July 1988 as a 12" single.
+It was recorded at VHF studios in Rugby, Warwickshire.

 Content

 The music becomes progressively more orchestral and serene until the high of the trip, represented by "Ecstasy Symphony"/"Transparent Radiation (Flashback)," moving on to the moment of realisation where the high has faded and the comedown ensues, represented by the harsh opening guitar chords in "Things'll Never Be the Same."
 Coming down is represented in the blues-based "Come Down Easy," while the potentially fatal effects of an overdose are portrayed in the final track, "Call the Doctor."
 The music was written by the band, except "Transparent Radiation," which is a Red Krayola cover from the 1967 album The Parable of Arable Land.
 The band also borrows heavily from the gospel standard "In My Time of Dying" in "Come Down Easy," and it pays homage to Lou Reed in "Ode to Street Hassle."